EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 5.2: Debugging and Problem Solving

 1. **Common Issues**
+   - Open Copilot Chat in Ask mode
-   - Ask: "What could cause the task creation to fail silently?"
+   - Ask: `What could cause the PHP task creation to fail silently?`
-   - Request: "How should I debug JSON storage issues?"
+   - Request: `How should I debug JSON storage issues in this PHP application?`

 2. **Error Handling Improvements**
-   - Ask: "How can I improve error handling throughout this application?"
+   - Ask: `How can I improve PHP error handling and exception management throughout this application?`
-   - Request: "Show me best practices for logging in PHP applications"
+   - Request: `Show me PHP best practices for logging and error reporting in applications`

 **Learning Goal:** Develop debugging skills with Copilot assistance.